rachyoder/Projects-Exercises/docs/projects/calculator.md

 web/
     index.html - main page
-    css/ - folder to contain CSS files
+    css/ - folder to contain CSS files style.css - main stylesheet
-        /style.css - stylesheet
-    img/ - folder to contain any images js/ - folder to contain JavaScript files
+    img/ - folder to contain any images js/ - folder to contain JavaScript files main.js - main JavaScript file
-        /main.js
 README.md - any important information
 .gitignore - file that omits any directory/file from being tracked
 ```

 Additional pages will be relative to the index.html file.

-It is okay if your project has more files and more directories, but at the least you need the ones listed above.
+It is okay if your project has more files and directories, but you at least need the ones listed above.

 ##### Develop: